DallanQ/everdell_3/Manual.md

 ##### Destination Cards (page 8)

-You may place a worker on any Destination card in your city, or on a Destination card in another city that has an symbol, in which case the owner of the Destination gains 1 point token from the supply.
+You may place a worker on any Destination card in your city, or on a Destination card in another city that has an open symbol, in which case the owner of the Destination gains 1 point token from the supply.

+> The open symbol looks like a sign that displays the word "open."

 Example: If another player places their worker on the Post Office, the owner gains 1 point.

+> The Post Office is a Destination card.
+On the left side of the card, there is a symbol that resembles a sign displaying the word "open."
+The description is located at the bottom center of the card.

 ##### Events (page 8)